openvstorage/ovs-documentation/Installation/kvm.md

 -   Extend the vPool from the first node to additional nodes by going to the vPool detail page and selecting the nodes where you want the vPool to be available.
-Adding the vPool to another Storage Router will ask for the size of the read and write cache and suse the same Storage IP as on the first one.
+Adding the vPool to another Storage Router will ask for the size of the read and write cache and use the same Storage IP as on the first one.

 {% include "finalremarks.md" %}